KRakeesh04/s1/src/content/docs/fluid-mechanics/11-relative-equilibrium.md

 #### Vertical Pressure Distribution

-Same as fluid in absolute equilibrium.
 Varies only in $z$ direction.
-Increases with height. $ $
+Increases with height.
+Isobars are horizontal. $ $

 ### Under Vertical Acceleration